scalacenter/scalafix/website/src/main/tut/docs/faq.md

 If you use sbt-coursier, make sure you are on version {{ site.coursierVersion }}.

 ### Scalafix doesn't do anything
-- If you use @sect.ref{sbt-scalafix}, try @sect.ref{Verify sbt installation}.
+- If you use {% doc_ref sbt-scalafix %}, try {% doc_ref sbt-scalafix %} // TODO(gabro)
 - Make sure that you are running at least one rule.
 - Make sure that you are using a supported Scala version: {{ site.supportedScalaVersions | join: ", " }}.

 ### RemoveUnusedImports does not remove unused imports
-Make sure that you followed the instructions in @sect.ref{RemoveUnusedImports} regarding scalac options.
+Make sure that you followed the instructions in {% doc_ref RemoveUnusedImports %} regarding scalac options.

 ## Features
 ### IDE support